mcendon/login-pwa/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+# Code Coverage report

+To get a code coverage report you can run the `ng test --no-watch --code-coverage` command.

+Output will be an HTML under /coverage folder in the project

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).